martyndavies/jquery.cookienote/README.md

 Optional, you can change this to set a shorter or longer expiration date for your cookie.
 Default is one week.

+## Yo, Davies, why the dependency?

+What do you want?
+The moon on a stick?
+I haven't built independent cookie control into this because most likely you're going to be using something different on each project and who am I to decide how, when and why you set a cookie.
+The basic level should be to just not show the message this plugin displays to people that have already seen it and for that the jQuery.cookie library is perfectly fine.

+## Development

+Feel free to fork this, the code is probably ropey as all hell.
+I'll refactor some of it soon and release another version.

 ## Authors